 In other words, Walgreens has some wiggle room to reinvest in its business, pay down debt, make acquisitions and buy back shares.
 However, its stock buybacks are not as large as the dividend payments, as management's focus is on debt reduction for now.

-As a result, the stock is cheap at just 8 times forward earnings, and boasts an affordable dividend payment that yields nearly four times more than the S&P 500.
-Moreover, with a 30-year streak of consecutive dividend hikes, it's easy to see why WBA is on this list of the best retirement stocks to buy now.
+As a result, the stock is cheap at just 6 times forward earnings, and boasts an affordable dividend payment that yields nearly six times more than the S&P 500.
+Moreover, with a 47-year streak of consecutive dividend hikes, it's easy to see why WBA is on this list of the best retirement stocks to buy now.

-Another way to look at this is the payout ratio of 51.3%.
-Put another way, this company could lose 48% of its earnings and still have enough to pay its dividend.
-That makes the 4.9% yield very safe.
+This creates a payout ratio of 50.2%.
+Put another way, this company could lose 49% of its earnings and still have enough to pay its dividend.
+That makes the 5.3% yield very safe.

 One reason this is possible is that Franklin Resources is known as a value investing company.
-Its managers usually take a long-term value approach to stock and bond investing.
+Its managers usually take a long-term value approach to investing in stocks and bonds.
 This also aligns with the typical outlook that its shareholders, many of whom are retirees, use when they invest.

 Old Republic International